 Even as the seniors begin the agonizing wait for their college admissions letters, juniors are starting to think about the college process.
 Winter and spring breaks and the summer before senior year are great times to visit colleges.
 However, before you sign up for a whirlwind, five-day, ten-campus tour, it is important to start researching colleges even before you book your plane tickets and plan your itinerary.
 A few hours spent at home researching colleges can save you and your family lots of time and money–this research can help you decide if a school is worth visiting and what to look for if you do visit.

-Get a Good Guidebook: Although a lot of information is readily available online, a good college guidebook, such as the Fiske Guide (which clients can find on the College Planner Pro portal) or the Princeton Review series includes a great deal of the important information on colleges, such as contact information, student population, and admissions statistics, in one easily accessible place.
+Get a Good Guidebook: Although a lot of information is readily available online, a good college guidebook, such as the Fiske Guide (which clients can find in their advising account) or the Princeton Review series includes a great deal of the important information on colleges, such as contact information, student population, and admissions statistics, in one easily accessible place.
 Many guides also offer unbiased opinions on the schools’ top academic departments and majors.
 These guides make a good starting point for basic research.

 Visit the College Website: Many college websites have a great deal of information for prospective students.
 Besides listing the different options that are available for learning more about the school, such as visits to your area by admissions representatives, the college website will indicate which majors, minors, and special opportunities such as undergraduate research, co-ops, and living learning communities are offered.
 The website has information to provide a sense of the campus culture–preview the activities and clubs, including sports and performing arts.
 If you have a specific major in mind, you should look at the department website to see the major requirements and if they are a good match for your interests and aspirations.
 Be sure to look at the overall college requirements–do they require mastery of a foreign language or expect you to take prescribed courses with little to no flexibility in choosing?